Change Management in Germany: Euphoria vs. Euphoria refusal

 In Germany, there are currently two groups, it seems to me: The progress of the euphoric and the refusal to progress.
 And the former simply can not manage to infect the others with their enthusiasm.

-So yesterday I read a post about the planned and then prevented Google campus in Berlin-Kreuzberg and the resistance of the local residents against it, which eventually led to the project was not implemented.
-The article was one-sidedly over-optimistic about the merits of a Google campus, but did not take into account the specific Berlin situation of rents that were rising too fast.
-If you lived in Berlin for five years, you understand why the project had to fail.
+So yesterday I read a post about the Google Campus in Berlin-Kreuzberg, which was only planned and then prevented, and the resistance of the residents, which ultimately led to the project not being implemented.
+Of the Article presented the advantages of a Google campus in a rather euphoric way, but largely ignored the special Berlin situation of rents rising too quickly.
+If you have lived in Berlin for five years like me, you understand why the project had to fail.

 If you want change, you have to change thinking patterns first!

 It is simply not enough to ignore the inability of other people to progress: human brains can not be reversed at will, because other people often have completely different patterns of thinking than themselves.